-EXPLANATION OF BATCH PROGRAMMING:
+EXPLANATION OF BATCH PROGRAMMING

-Referring to the BATCH SELECT screen above, the number on the first line will be the last batch run, or in this case, 0 (default upon unit power-up), since no processing has occurred since power-up.
-A "batch" is a program, or a set of parameters for a quantity of a specified length to be cut (unit of measure, cut length, length adjustment [compensation], quantity, cut rate and feed rate).
-The number on the last line is the next available batch that has not yet had parameters stored (it is an open memory location - the next batch to be programmed).
-The system requires batches to be created in sequence, so numbers higher than the number on the last line will not be accepted.
+Referring to the BATCH SELECT screen above, the number on the first line will be the last batch run, or in this case, 0, since no processing has occurred after power-up.
+A "batch" is a program, or a set of parameters for a quantity of a specified length to be cut (i.e. the unit of measure, the cut length, length adjustment [compensation], quantity, cut rate and feed rate).
+The number on the last line is the next available batch that has not yet had parameters stored (i.e. it is a clean memory location and is the location of the next batch to be programmed).
+The system requires that batches be created in sequence, so numbers higher than the number on the last line will not be accepted.
 As batches are created, the number on the last line of the BATCH SELECT screen will increase, until the maximum of 99 batches is reached.
-Parameters entered while using batch 0 are not stored after either the unit is turned off or after another batch is called up or run (the "0" batch is a "scratch pad" memory location).
-Parameters for non-zero batches (1-99) are stored, so the next time a particular batch is called, its parameters will be presented as originally entered, but can be modified at any time.
+Parameters entered while using batch 0 are never stored after the unit is turned off (the "0" batch is a "scratch pad" memory location).
+Parameters for all other batches (1-99) are stored, so the next time that particular batch is called, those parameters will be presented as entered.